 Scholarships and Financial Aid Available

 Post-College and Graduate Students

-As a participant, your work will be critiqued by top composers in the field, NYU Steinhardt's acclaimed Screen Scoring faculty, and you will record and mix your music with the top industry professionals of New York City.
+As a participant, your work will be critiqued by top composers in the field and NYU Steinhardt's acclaimed Screen Scoring faculty, and you will mix your music with top industry professionals.

 - Fill out your personal information

 - Submit a short statement introducing yourself and explaining your past experience in screen scoring.
 You may also submit, optionally, a one-page bio.

 - Select the workshop (or workshops) you are interested in applying to, and specify if you are interested in applying as a participant or as an auditor.

 - Submit 3-6 audio/video files to showcase your music.
 Submit your best work, regardless of its connection with the workshop you are applying to.
 We are not judging your past experience in the field, but your overall composing/production skills.

 For each file, submit a PDF explaining the purpose or context of the piece/track, the composing process, technical details if applicable (libraries used, sound processors, software, etc.) and any other relevant information.